waynehartman/GoogleTranslationAPI/README.md

 ### License ###

-Please see LICENSE file for full details.
+BSD:  Please see LICENSE file for full details.